poppinss/indicative.adonisjs.com/docs/guides/01-introduction.md

 1. Validate nested objects and arrays.
 2. Define custom validation error messages.
 3. Use error formatters to define the shape of error messages.
 For example: JSON:API formatter to format error messages as per the [JSON:API](https://jsonapi.org/format/#error-objects) spec.
-4. Option to remove invalidated properties from the data object.
+4. Option to remove unvalidated properties from the data object.
 5. Support for async validations.
 6. Extensible API for adding custom rules.
 7. Data sanitizer.